Rationale

 Given a patient with lower gastrointestinal tract bleeding, the candidate will

-- list and interpret critical clinical findings, including
+- list and interpret critical clinical findings, including those based on

-- assess the hemodynamic status;
+- the patient’s hemodynamic status;

-- list and interpret critical clinical investigations, including
+- list and interpret critical clinical investigations, including a

-- select additional investigations as appropriate;
+- colonoscopy and additional investigations as appropriate;

-- construct an effective initial management plan, including
+- construct an effective initial management plan, including determining whether the patient needs immediate resuscitation and specialized care.